Comment by lisper

 Here is the question again: "Well pretty confused.
 You can't get exactly once delivery using proposed solution in general case because you can not have infinite memory for dedupe."

-• lisper 10 months ago
+• lisper a year ago

 Only a naive implementation requires infinite memory.
 (And even then it's unbounded, not infinite.)